ValueRaider/yfinance-cache/README.md

 ## Known issues / pending tasks

-- If a stock event (dividend or split) has occurred since last fetch, then the cached data needs to be adjusted.
-But not done currently.
-Should only be a big issue when split or exceptional dividend occurs - a typical dividend has tiny effect on adjusted price.
 - Considering adding a 'verify' function, checking all cached data against Yahoo.
 - Add refresh check to financials data, then to earnings dates.